evansalter/chromescape-navigator/README.md

 ## What

-Chrome extension that shows the Netscape Navigator or Internet Explorer loading icon when loading a page.
+An extension for [Chrome](https://chrome.google.com/webstore/detail/chromescape-navigator/ocjjknbofcggmblgmlpfpmhccojaecnp) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/firescape_navigator/) that shows the Netscape Navigator or Internet Explorer loading icon when loading a page.

 ## Why